r-aliev/django-eCommerce-luna-tech/README.md

-# Luna Tech Co. eCommerce Website
+# eCommerce Website

   This is a fully functional eCommerce Website with guest checkout capability and payment integration.

-  **Note**: Luna Tech Co. is not a real company.
-Inspired from different ecommerce projects to design and built it.
+  **Note**: This website is not for a real company.
+Inspired from different ecommerce projects to design and build it.

   ### Website Features:

-  - Unauthenticated users as authenticated users can perform a checkout. (used "Cookies" for storing unauthenticated users data)
+  - Unauthenticated users as authenticated users can perform a checkout. (used "Cookies" for storing unauthenticated users' data)
-  - User can perform payments using their [Paypal](https://www.paypal.com/) account or debit/credit card.
+  - Users can perform payments using their [Paypal](https://www.paypal.com/) accounts or debit/credit cards.
   - Users can add multiple products to cart, varying from physical to digital products.
   - Users can search for specific products by their names.
   - There is a pagination on the bottom of the store page.
 (Built by using Django Paginator Class)

   ### Demo

-   Quick website demo as guest(unauthenticated) user.
+   Quick website demo as guest (unauthenticated) user.

    ![Website demo](demo-gif/ecom.gif)